fmarani/blog/posts/limonade.md

 date = "2010-10-11 00:56:07+00:00"
 title = "Limonade"
-tags = ["microframeworks", "php"]
+tags = ["microframeworks", "php"] description = "Building a PHP project with a minimalist microframework"
 +++

 The idea of microframeworks is an interesting new idea which appeared over the internet quite recently.
 The number of web frameworks available on internet is massive and many times i found myself puzzled about which one is the best one to use.
 Of course there are the ones i believe are the "classics" (django and ruby on rails) plus many minor ones.
 The first famous microframework was Sinatra, followed now by others.